Azure-Samples/nodejs-microservices/docs/workshop.md

 Before starting the development, we'll need to setup our project and development environment.
 This includes:

 - Creating a new project on GitHub based on a template
-- Using a prepared dev container environment on either [GitHub Codespaces](https://github.com/features/codespaces) or [VS Code with Dev Containers extension](https://aka.ms/vscode/ext/devcontainer)
+- Using a prepared dev container environment on either [GitHub Codespaces](https://github.com/features/codespaces) or [VS Code with Dev Containers extension](https://aka.ms/vscode/ext/devcontainer) (or a manual install of the needed tools)

 ### Creating the project